 Transformational stories are an adventure.
-They shake us to the core.
 They transport us to a new place.
-And the journey to make them takes us to challenging realms as well.
+And so naturally, the journey to make them takes us to challenging realms as well.
 As we make stories, they make us.

 Lydia had just returned from an extended creative stay in South Africa working on a documentary film with the theme of renewal when she came close to dying.
 Doctors described her as “circling the drain.”
 Her daughter Megan took her to the hospital where she has worked for over a decade to supervise the process of saving Lydia’s life.

 In the midst of a pandemic the only visitors allowed were the characters in stories who could transport Lydia to a different experience and help her process her own.
 For weeks in the hospital and then bedridden for months after that it was stories that provided some of the best medicine.
 As did being invited to co-write a screenplay that just happened to make use of the “new material” of what it is like to look death in the maw and return skipping and ready for what’s next.